nirvanaos/windows/readme.md

-# Nirvana Port ibrary for the Windows host
+# Nirvana Port ibrary for Windows host

 This is a part of the Nirvana project.